pablobaenaoliveras/Quantum-Mentorship-Program/README.md

 pip install qiskit

-I have uploaded a .inpy (notebook py format) file of the code.
+I have uploaded a .inpy (notebook py format) file of the code and also a .py file

+I am looking forward to being admitted in this menthorship program Best regards,
+Pablo Baena